 You might think that your baby needs you at the moment and that you’d be a bad parent for wanting some space to clear your head, but you have to understand that your baby needs you at your calm state.
-Else, he won’t feel safe with you, here’s research that shows that babies actually mirror their caregiver’s emotions.
+Else, he won’t feel safe with you.
+Here’s research that shows that babies actually mirror their caregiver’s emotions.

-If you are alone, carefully place your baby in its cradle after making sure all its needs are met before you step back to calm down.
+If you are alone, carefully place your baby in its cradle after ensuring all its needs are met before you step back to calm down.
 If not, ask your partner, relative, neighbor, or nanny to step in for a while.
 You can take a walk, take a warm bath, listen to music, exercise, self-care, meditate or journal, pick up a hobby, anything nonbaby related.

 Tip 3: Sleep

 Now taking a short break doesn’t have the same effect as getting some good ol’ shut-eye.
-Working around the clock to care and pamper your baby can be exhausting.
+Working around the clock to care for and pamper your baby can be exhausting.
 We advise you to invest in quality rest time by having up to 6 hours of sleep for at least 3 days.

 Tip 4: Be Patient

 Your baby is just trying to adjust to this new world.
 Do not beat yourself up, cut yourself some slack, and be more compassionate with yourself.
 You are an amazing mother/father, and your baby loves and appreciates you.
-So, no matter what your baby does, see through the eyes of love, and patiently deal with the situation.
+So, no matter what your baby does, see through the eyes of love and patiently deal with the situation.

 Tip 5: Talk to Someone

-If you suspect that your reactions might be linked to postpartum depression or piled up emotional baggage, we advise you to seek the help of your doctor or a psychotherapist who can help you work on and improve your mental health.
+If you suspect that your reactions might be linked to postpartum depression or piled-up emotional baggage, we advise you to seek the help of your doctor or a psychotherapist who can help you work on and improve your mental health.

-It is important to carefully examine yourself for any of the possible reasons we mentioned in this blog and devise a means to defeat them.
+It is important to carefully examine yourself for any possible reasons we mentioned in this blog and devise a means to defeat them.
 Also, the 5 practical tips we shared have been proven to work for hundreds of supermoms, and we are 101% you would observe positive changes after implementing them.

 We understand how you must be feeling, and we are rooting for you.
 You’re doing great!
 Your baby is lucky to have a parent who is so concerned about their wellbeing.